Almaviva And Overit Team Up On Field Service Digital Transformation In The Infrastructure And Transportation Sector

-MILAN, Nov.
-21, 2024 /PRNewswire/ -- Almaviva, an Italian leading group in digital innovation, and OverIT, a pioneer in software solutions for Field Service Management, have sealed an agreement to foster the digital transformation of organizations coordinating technicians, engineers, and mobile operators with the objective of managing linear assets and 'mission-critical' operations in the field.
+Almaviva, an Italian leading group in digital innovation, and OverIT, a pioneer in software solutions for Field Service Management, have sealed an agreement to foster the digital transformation of organizations coordinating technicians, engineers, and mobile operators with the objective of managing linear assets and“mission-critical” operations in the field.

 This synergy is therefore intended to address the needs of clients across several mobility verticals, on both the national and international scene.
 Together, both realities can draw on the solutions and expertise already gained in the field of workforce optimization and asset maintenance management, for a key player in the Italian transportation landscape.